Light smoking isn't as bad as heavy smoking, but it still harms the heart and body. If you quit smoking completely, your health will benefit.

 slower recovery from torn cartilage and other injuries

 poorer health-related quality of life.

-The risks ranged from a 50% increase for slower recovery from torn cartilage to a 500% increase for lung cancer in women.
-Light or intermittent smoking may also contribute to chronic obstructive pulmonary disease (chronic bronchitis or emphysema), stroke, peripheral artery disease, breast cancer, and other conditions, but there aren't yet enough data to say for certain.
+The risks range from a 50% increase for slower recovery from torn cartilage to a 500% increase for lung cancer in women.
+Light or intermittent smoking may also contribute to chronic obstructive pulmonary disease (chronic bronchitis or emphysema), stroke, peripheral artery disease, breast cancer, and other conditions.

-When it comes to quitting, everyone is different.
+When it comes to quitting smoking, everyone is different.
 Some light and intermittent smokers have an easier time quitting than heavy smokers, while others find it just as difficult.

 There aren't any formal guidelines to help light and intermittent smokers quit.
 Nicotine replacement may be appropriate for light, everyday smokers.
 "I encourage my patients who are light or social smokers to keep nicotine gum handy for when they feel the urge to smoke," says Dr. Schane, a certified tobacco treatment specialist.
-Whether other quit-smoking medications, such as varenicline (Chantix) or bupropion (Zyban), are appropriate for very light or social smokers is an unanswered question.
+Whether other quit-smoking medications, such as varenicline (Chantix) or bupropion (Zyban), are appropriate for very light or social smokers depends on the individual.

 While movies, ads, and tobacco companies try to make smoking look cool, "it's time to stress the socially unacceptable aspects of smoking," says Dr. Schane.